Chathu1985/gis-drought-risk-analysis-msc/README.md

 • Key drought-related indicators were derived from environmental and climate variables.

-• All indicators were integrated and analysed within desktop GIS environments, including ArcGIS Pro and QGIS.
+• All indicators were integrated and analysed within desktop GIS environments, including QGIS and ArcGIS Pro.

 • Indicators were standardised and weighted according to their relative contribution to drought risk.